-There’s a lot of confusion around what trading bots are.
-Or even how they work, making beginners and those more advanced confused about the benefits of trading bot or if they’re worth it.
+There’s a lot of confusion about what trading bots are.
+Or even how they work, making beginners and those more advanced confused about the benefits of trading bots or if they’re worth it.
 This makes It tough to decide if you should invest time understanding them, while you’re mastering the basics of trading.

 Trading bots and their benefits

 A trading bot is an automated strategy that is always executed according to the rules.
 There’s nothing more to it.
 In crypto, you can buy ready-made bots, automate your strategy using software, or jump into programming and spend time on the execution part as well as the strategy.